abhikainthla/OLX-Clone/Vishal/README.md

 <br>: Represents a line break.
 Used sparingly for formatting within Markdown.
 <code>: Represents a short piece of computer code.
 Used for inline code snippets.
-Markdown Syntax:

-#, ##: Markdown headings.
-Used to create sections and subsections in the document.
--: Markdown unordered list item.
-Used for list items in the "Table of Contents" section.
-**: Markdown bold text.
-Used for emphasizing certain phrases.
-`: Markdown inline code.
-Used for code snippets.

 ### About Section: